PO Box 9021, Wilmington, DE 19809, USA

 Nerodia sipedon pleuralis

-The Northern Water Snake is a common resident of swamps, marshes, bogs, streams, and pond and lake borders.
+The Common Water Snake is a common resident of swamps, marshes, bogs, streams, and pond and lake borders.

 Quiet waters are preferred, but it can occur by swift-flowing streams and in the environs of waterfalls.
 It can be in any of these wet places where it has not been exterminated by people or pollution.